-These payments will be due by no later than 5pm on the 15 September 2020, 15 December 2020, 15 March 2021 and 15 June 2020.
-Rate instalment notices will be forwarded at least 30 days prior to the due date.
+These payments will be due by no later than 5pm on the 15 September 2020, 15 December 2020, 15 March 2021 and 15 June 2021.
+Rate instalment notices will be sent at least 30 days prior to the due date.
 Rates may be paid in advance at any time.
 As an incentive for early payment, a 2% discount will apply on the full payment of annual Council rates, if paid by the 15 September 2020.

 Late payment of rates